craftcms/docs/docs/commerce/5.x/extend/events.md

 #### `afterOrderPaid`

-The event that is triggered after an order is paid and completed.
+The event that is triggered after an order is _fully_ paid and completed.

 ```php
 use craft\commerce\elements\Order;